 Jock itch, or tinea cruris, is a fungal infection of the skin.
 It usually affects the skin in the groin and pubic area and is associated with an itchy red rash.
 It can also cause blisters in the area or swollen lymph nodes along the groin.

-This fungal infection is caused mainly by Trichophyton rubrum and Trichophyton mentagrophytes fungi that can multiply on the skin due to excessive sweating, hot clothing and inadequate hygiene.
+This fungal infection is caused mainly by Trichophyton rubrum and Trichophyton mentagrophytes fungi that can multiply on the skin due to excessive sweating, damp clothing, and inadequate hygiene.
 Diabetes and a compromised immune system are also risk factors in developing jock itch.

-What to do: Treatment for jock itch should be oriented by a dermatologist, who may indicate antifungal ointments or pills, like miconazole, clotrimazole or terbinafine.
+What to do: Treatment for jock itch should be managed by a primary care provider or dermatologist, who may prescribe antifungal ointments or pills, such as miconazole, clotrimazole, or terbinafine.
 In addition, you should keep the genital area clean and dry, and avoid using very tight clothing.

 9. Lymphoma

-Swollen lymph nodes in the groin can be a result of lymphoma, which is a type of cancer the affects the lymph nodes.
-It can lead to swelling or lumps in the groin, which persist for longer than 2 months and continuously grow.
+Swollen lymph nodes in the groin can be a result of lymphoma, which is a type of cancer that affects the lymph nodes.
+It can lead to swelling or lumps in the groin that persist for longer than 2 months and continue to grow.

-Generally, this type of cancer presents with other symptoms, like fever, night sweats, fatigue and weight loss for no apparent reason.
+Generally, this type of cancer presents with other symptoms, such as fever, night sweats, fatigue, and unexplained weight loss.

 10. Autoimmune diseases

-Autoimmune disease, like lupus or rheumatoid arthritis can significantly affect the immune system.
-Defense cells can start to accumulate in the lymph nodes, leading to swelling and reactive lymph nodes.
+Autoimmune diseases, such as lupus or rheumatoid arthritis, can significantly affect the immune system.
+In these conditions, immune cells may accumulate in the lymph nodes, causing them to swell.

-In these cases, swollen lymph nodes can appear in many areas of the body in addition to the groin, Other common symptoms include muscle pain, nausea and night sweats.
+Swollen lymph nodes can appear in multiple areas of the body, including the groin.
+Common associated symptoms include muscle pain, nausea, and night sweats.

-What to do: If you suspect you may have an autoimmune disease, you are advised to see a family doctor or rheumatologist for testing and treatment as necessary.
+What to do: If you suspect you may have an autoimmune disease, you are advised to see your primary care provider or a rheumatologist for testing and treatment as necessary.

 11. Ganglionar tuberculosis

-What to do: You should consult a lung specialist, infectious disease specialist or family doctor, who may advise antibiotics, like rifampicin, isoniazide or pyrazinamide for at least 6 months.
+What to do: You should consult a pulmonologist (lung specialist), infectious disease specialist, or your primary care provider, who may advise antibiotics like rifampicin, isoniazid, or pyrazinamide for at least 6 months.

 12. Bacterial cellulitis

-This type of infection typically causes swelling, pain, heat in the area, redness, fever, chills and weakness.
+This type of infection typically causes swelling, pain, warmth in the area, redness, fever, chills, and weakness.

-What to do: Treatment for bacterial cellulitis is oriented by a family doctor with antibiotics, either oral or IV, depending on severity.
+What to do: Treatment for bacterial cellulitis is typically managed by a primary care provider, who will prescribe oral or IV antibiotics, depending on severity.